robotics-devroom/robotics-devroom.github.io/cfp/fosdem26.md

 These examples are illustrative, not limiting.
 You can present improvements to any listed project, novel uses, emerging alternatives at any maturity level, or something entirely different.
 If in doubt—submit!

+## Key Dates
+* 16th of November 22:00 (UTC+1): CfP submission deadline
+* 15th December: Announcement of selected talks
+* 31st January: Robotics and Simulation devroom at FOSDEM, you must be available onsite (in Brussels, Belgium) to present your talk.

+## Talk formats
+* Full length talk: 40 mins + 5 mins for Q&A
+* Mid length talk: 20mins + 5 mins for Q&A
+* Lightning talks: 10 mins OR 5 mins
+* Demos: TBD

+## Submission process
+Please submit your proposals at https://fosdem.org/submit before 2025-11-16 22:00 (Europe/Brussels UTC+1).
+If you already have an account from a previous year, you should reuse it so all recorded FOSDEM contributions are associated with your profile.
+When submitting your proposal, select 'Robotics and Simulation' from the track drop-down menu and specify the length and format of the talk.

+## Requirements
+The conference language is English.
+By participating in the event, you agree to the publication of your recordings, slides and other content provided under the Creative Commons Attribution ([CC-BY]) license.
+By participating in FOSDEM, you are required to adhere to the [FOSDEM Code of Conduct].

+## New to FOSDEM?
+Quick Primer
+* What: FOSDEM is a free (no registration fee) community-driven conference about Free and Open Source Software, held annually in Brussels.
+* Cost: Attendance is free; you cover your own travel, food, and accommodation.
+Hotels fill fast—book early.
+* Format: Parallel devrooms, main tracks, lightning talks, stands, and lots of hallway conversations.
+* Getting Around: Venue is walkable; expect busy corridors.
+Pack a reusable water bottle and label your laptop.

+If this is your first FOSDEM talk, that's fine—great ideas matter more than prior speaking experience!

+## Committee

+Arnaud Taffanel (Bitcraze)
+Fred Gurr (Eclipse Foundation)
+Lucas Chiesa (Ekumen)
+Kimberly McGuire (Robotics Freelancer)
+Mat Sadowski (Weekly Robotics)

 [Arduino]: //arduino.cc
 [Bevy]: //bevyengine.org/
 [Cartographer]: //google-cartographer.readthedocs.io